R-a-y-Zhang/hackerhour/talk.md

 GHz.
 A time when pong was considered fun.
-Some might find it intimidating, some might find it annoying to use (I mean, why would you when there are other tools that does everything that the terminal does but with a GUI), and some might be familiar or even embrace it.
+Some might find it intimidating, some might find it annoying to use (I mean, why would you when there are other tools that does everything that the terminal does but with a GUI), and some might even embrace it.
 However you feel about it, you will need to be comfortable with it because at some point, you will be called upon to use it.
 Whether it be your primary interface when you work or if one day your machine suddenly fails to boot and you are cheerily greeted with the message "Welcome to emergency mode!",